Sex offenders on dating sites: It's not always possible to swipe left

 As can sometimes be the case when meeting people through dating apps and sites, you don't always know what you're getting into.
 You can see photos, bios and answers to quirky personality questions, but that's about it.

-In a report out this week, Columbia Journalism Investigations and ProPublica charged that Match Group, the company that owns popular dating apps like Tinder and OkCupid, doesn't do background checks on users.
-The company admitted registered sex offenders have access to those platforms, and the piece told told of several women who met them online and were raped by them.
-The company's flagship service, Match.com, does do background checks, however.
+In a report out this week, Columbia Journalism Investigations and ProPublica charged that Match Group, the company that owns popular dating apps like Tinder and OkCupid, doesn't perform background checks on users.
+The company acknowledged that registered sex offenders have access to those platforms, and the report told told of several women who met them online and were raped by them.
+Match Group's flagship service, Match.com, does perform background checks.

 Match Group strongly refuted the report in a statement, saying it's "inaccurate, disingenuous and mischaracterizes Match Group safety policies as well as our conversations with ProPublica."

-Still, daters do tell stories of being harmed by potential partners they met online, and these accounts can be blood-curdling — a worst-case scenario when you're hopefully flipping through endless photos of smiling people on vacation, hanging out with friends and holding up large, lifeless fish.
+Still, daters do tell stories of being harmed by potential partners they met online, and these accounts can be blood-curdling -- a worst-case scenario when you're hopefully flipping through endless photos of smiling people on vacation, hanging out with friends and holding up large, lifeless fish.
 It's also an unfortunate reminder you can't always rely on your favorite services to have your back.

+Online dating apps aren't the only services whose users have reported sexual assault.
+On Wednesday, 55 women filed or joined lawsuits against ride-sharing platform Lyft, alleging the company hasn't done enough to protect them from sexual assault by drivers.

-There are steps, however, you can take to mitigate your risk.
+In any case, there are steps you can take to mitigate your risk when looking for love online.

 Before getting into strategy, there are a few things to note.
 First, there's no fault to be leveled at anyone who didn't think to check the sex offender registry before grabbing drinks.
 Second, not everyone with a criminal record deserves a stain forever -- people and the lives they lead are messy and complicated.
 However, you are allowed to make decisions about what you're willing to deal with or avoid.
 Third, not all corners of the internet are filled with predators waiting to strike.
 If you meet someone at a bar, you should probably check them out, too.
 Fourth, yeah, dating apps should probably do a better job with their users' safety.
 Is it an easy fix?
 Probably not.
 Is it impossible?
 Also, probably not.